junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Dean," he answers.
 Quiet, deep, low.
 His eyes on Dean, so deep, so blue, so much.

 Dean thinks that's all the answer he needs to hear.
-He doesn't even need one, for the fact Cas is here, that's all the answer.
+He doesn't even need one, actually.
+Just for the fact that Cas is here, he hears him, then that's enough.

+But Cas gives him more than enough, for he continues: "That's mine, too.
+My attachment, that's always you."

+For once, Dean thinks, if he's asked if he's happy now, for once, he doesn't have to lie.

-"Come on, we still have an Apocalypse to save," he reaches a hand, gesturing to the door, to the world outside.
+"Come on, we still have an Apocalypse to save," he reaches out a hand, gesturing at the door, at the world outside.
 The real one.

 "You're ready now?"
 Cas asks quietly, taking his hand.